SamNgigi/ndani_ai/README.md

 - **Content Comparison**: Side-by-side view of original and optimized content
 - **Multiple Model Support**: Compatible with various LLM models (Mixtral, LLaMA)

 **NOTE**: Currently total inference may take up to 2 minutes because of the multi-step inferencing required.
+Also one of the models was decommissioned, updating model soon

 ## 🔧 Technical Stack